psgebeli/b2_plotter/README.md

 ## Releases

+### Version 1.0.4
+- Edit main() by creating a list of variables to plot, and plotting all of them

 ### Version 1.0.3
 - Change readme such that recent versions are at the top
 - Remove `plotBias` function, as it is very niche
 - Remove unused parameter `myrange` in get_sigeff and get_purity
 - Add main() function
-- Add interactivity boolean in constructor call to decide whether or not to save plots to a .png or show them directlypytho
+- Add interactivity boolean in constructor call to decide whether or not to save plots to a .png or show them directly

 ### Version 1.0.2
 - Edit README.md